Chapter 3:

 “You’re useless,” I sighed.

 “I said they never gave them to me, not that I don't have them,” he slyly remarked.
 He tossed his coin into the air, caught it and slapped it onto his forearm.
-His tossing hand covered the coin.
+He covered the coin with his tossing hand.
 “But is this really the mystery you should be investigating?”

 His question caught me off-guard.
 It was true that I had bigger issues.
-Had he seen everything yesterday, including my appearing out of thin air?
+Had he seen everything yesterday, including my appearance out of thin air?
 “What do you mean?”
-I asked, feeling my bravado deflate.
+I asked, my bravado deflating.

 He shrugged.
 “Could be dangerous.”